 Bookmark & Share

-With just a quick glance at the iPad Air models -- the iPad Air (Wi-Fi Only) and iPad Air (Wi-Fi/Cellular), and (Wi-Fi/TD-LTE - China) -- and the iPad 4th Gen models replaced -- the iPad 4th Gen (Wi-Fi Only), iPad 4th Gen (Wi-Fi/AT&T/GPS), and iPad 4th Gen (Wi-Fi/Verizon & Sprint/GPS) -- it is clear that the devices are quite different from one another from the perspective of design, size, and weight alone.
+With just a quick glance at the iPad Air models -- the iPad Air (Wi-Fi Only), (Wi-Fi/Cellular), and (Wi-Fi/TD-LTE - China) -- and the iPad 4th Gen models -- the iPad 4th Gen (Wi-Fi Only), (Wi-Fi/AT&T/GPS), and (Wi-Fi/Verizon & Sprint/GPS) -- it is clear that the devices are quite different from one another from the perspective of design, size, and weight alone.

-Design, size, and weight are important differences and Apple boasts that the iPad Air is "20 percent thinner and 28% lighter" than its predecessor.
-Specifically, when held upright in portrait mode, the iPad Air models are 9.4 inches tall, 6.6 inches wide, and 0.29 inches thick and weigh around a pound whereas the iPad 4th Gen models replaced are 9.50 inches tall, 7.31 inches wide, and 0.37 inches thick and weigh nearly a pound and a half.
+Design, size, and weight are important differences and Apple boasts that the iPad Air is "20 percent thinner and 28% lighter" than the iPad 4th Gen. Specifically, when held upright in portrait mode, the iPad Air models are 9.4 inches tall, 6.6 inches wide, and 0.29 inches thick and weigh around a pound whereas the iPad 4th Gen models replaced are 9.50 inches tall, 7.31 inches wide, and 0.37 inches thick and weigh nearly a pound and a half.

 Photo Credit: Apple, Inc. (iPad 4th Gen -- Left, iPad Air -- Right)

 Although the reduction of nearly half a pound of weight certainly is impressive, bulk is not the only difference.
 There are important differences in terms of performance and connectivity, as well as unique identifiers that are important, as well.
 There are some major similarities that are worth reviewing, too.

 External Similarities & Differences

 Both the iPad 4th Gen and iPad Air have the same display -- a glossy, IPS LED-backlit 9.7-inch 2048x1536 (264 ppi) "Retina" display -- but the iPad Air uses a completely different case design in the same style as introduced by the original iPad mini line -- with thinner bezels on the sides of the display than the iPad 4th Gen.